agungibr/contact-list/README.md

 # Contact List

 ## About The Project
-In this project i learn about Recycler View in kotlin.
-This app have a features such as Splash Screen, Sign In Page, Sign Up Page, Main Page, and Item List Page.
+In this project i created a contactlist application by implementing a recycler view using Kotlin.

 ## Build With
 * Kotlin
 * NoSQL

+## Features
+* Splashscreen
+* Sign in
+* Sign up
+* Main page
+* List page

 ## Contributing
 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.